Destroyer: Later combat

 During the 1920s and 1930s, destroyers were often deployed to areas of diplomatic tension or humanitarian disaster.
 British and American destroyers were common on the Chinese coast and rivers, even supplying landing parties to protect colonial interests.
 By World War II, the threat had evolved once again.
 Submarines were more effective, and aircraft had become important weapons of naval warfare; once again the early-war fleet destroyers were ill-equipped for combating these new targets.
 They were fitted with new light antiaircraft guns, radar, and forward-launched ASW weapons, in addition to their existing dual-purpose guns, depth charges, and torpedoes.
 Increasing size allowed improved internal arrangement of propulsion machinery with compartmentation, so ships were less likely to be sunk by a single hit.
 In most cases torpedo and/or dual-purpose gun armament was reduced to accommodate new anti-air and anti-submarine weapons.
 By this time the destroyers had become large, multi-purpose vessels, expensive targets in their own right.
 As a result, casualties on destroyers were among the highest.
-In the US Navy, particularly in World War II, destroyers became known as tin cans due to their light armor compared to battleships and cruisers.
+In the US Navy, particularly in World War II, destroyers became known as tin cans due to their light armour compared to battleships and cruisers.